Shannon Lucid: Shuttle–Mir

 In her free time, she read books.
-One novel she enjoyed immensely was The Mirror of Her Dreams, but she reached the end only to find that it ended on a cliffhanger.
+One novel she enjoyed immensely was The Mirror of Her Dreams, however she arrived at the finish only to find it ended on a cliffhanger.
 "I floated there, alone in Spectra, in stunned disbelief, holding only volume one," she later recalled.
-"I was stranded, the impossibility of running to the local bookstore forefront in my mind...
+"I was stranded, the impossibility of running to the local bookstore forefront in my mind ...
 How could my daughter have done this to me?
 Who would send only one volume of a two-volume set to her mother in space?"
 She arranged for the second volume to be sent on the next Progress resupply freighter.
 She left her books on Mir for later astronaut visitors, but they became inaccessible after the Progress M-34 collision in June 1997.
 Thagard had warned Lucid about the Russians' fondness for jellied fish and borscht.
 She brought a supply of M&M's and jello with her, and lived on a combination of Russian and American food.

 Lucid's return journey to KSC was made aboard Atlantis.
 The STS-79 mission docked with Mir on September 18, bringing Blaha as her relief, and landed back at KSC on September 26, 1996.
-One of the catches that released her helmet from the neck ring became stuck, and technicians had to use pliers and a screwdriver to remove it.
+One of the catches that released her helmet from the neck ring became stuck where technicians had to use pliers and a screwdriver to remove it.
 During her stay on Mir, Lucid had spent nearly 400 hours exercising on a stationary bicycle and a treadmill, and was able to stand and walk off Atlantis.
 Administrator of NASA Daniel Goldin presented her with a giftwrapped box of M&M's, a gift from President Bill Clinton, since she had told him that she craved them.

 In completing this mission Lucid traveled 75.2 e6mi in 188 days, 4 hours, 0 minutes.
 This included 179 days on Mir.
 Her stay on Mir was not expected to last so long but her return was delayed twice, extending her stay by about six weeks.
 As a result of her time aboard Mir, she held the record for the most hours in orbit by a non-Russian, and most hours in orbit by a woman until June 16, 2007, when her record for longest duration spaceflight by a woman was exceeded by Sunita Williams on the International Space Station.